Control Consistency Losses for Diffusion Bridges: Control Consistency Losses for Diffusion Bridges

+In light of \Cref{thm:b charac} we must also enforce the bridging and gradient-form properties from conditions \textit{(ii)} and \textit{(iii)}.
+We will do so by construction, through an appropriate choice of neural parameterisation and by leveraging knowledge of the endpoint $x_T$.
+In this section, we consider neural parameterisations of the \textit{full} drift ${f = b + (\sigma \sigma^\top) u}$ of the controlled process; as $\sigma \sigma^\top$ is invertible by assumption, we can compute the corresponding control $u_\theta$ used in the training objective \eqref{eq:loss function}.

-\paragraph{Bridging property and drift parameterisation} Since the termination point is known, in the final discretisation step we can jump directly to $x_T$.
-This directly enforces the bridging property, and the control function $u(T-\delta t, \cdot)$ at the penultimate timestep is completely determined by construction.
+\paragraph{Bridging Property} Since the termination point is known, in the final discretisation step we can jump directly to $x_T$.
+By doing so, we directly enforce the bridging property, and the control function $u(T-\delta t, \cdot)$ at the penultimate timestep is completely determined by construction.
+This provides the required terminal information, which is then propagated backwards by the self-consistency loss \eqref{eq:loss function} to learn the control at the earlier timesteps.

-There is considerable freedom in the drift parameterisation and the exact form can be chosen by the user.
-A simple and natural choice is to parameterise the drift as
+\paragraph{Choice of Neural Parameterisation} There is considerable freedom in the drift parameterisation; the exact form can be chosen by the user and may be application-dependent.
+A simple and natural choice that we found to perform well in practice is to parameterise the drift as

-where $\eta_\theta$ is a neurally-parameterised vector field.
-The first term in the parameterisation is the drift of a Brownian bridge, which guides the controlled process towards the terminal point $x_T$, and the second is an `adjustment' term that we learn.
-In many applications, the reference drift $b$ in \eqref{eq:ref SDE intro} is of gradient form and the diffusion term $\sigma$ is independent of $x$.
-As the Brownian drift in \eqref{eq:drift para} is of gradient form, we can directly enforce the same property for $u$, for all $t$, by taking $\eta = \nabla \psi_\theta$ for a scalar-valued neural network $\psi$.
-See Appendix \ref{app:method_details} for more details regarding other cases.
+where $\eta$ is a neurally-parameterised vector field.
+The first term is the drift of a Brownian bridge which guides the controlled process towards the terminal point $x_T$, and the second is a neural `adjustment' that we learn.